Criptext/Monkey-UI-Android/README.md

 ```

 ## Edit your Manifest.xml
-Monkey UIKit use a photoviewer to show the photos that you send and receive.
-If you want to use it you need declare PhotoViewActivity in your manifest:
+By default, Monkey UIKit uses its own activity to display sent and received photos in conversations.
+You must declare `PhotoViewActivity`in your manifest so that your app can start
+it via intent:
 ```
 <application
     ...